Yes the original martial art of Judo had striking techniques as part of the curriculum.

 Final Thoughts

 In Judo, striking is a secondary aspect of grappling.
-I definitely complements Judo by making it a super well-rounded martial art.
+It definitely complements Judo by making it a very well-rounded martial art.

 Striking techniques in Judo target vital points of the human body.
-These techniques are essential if you ever have to use Judo in a self-defense situations.
-This is especially tru in situations where someone is holding a weapon.
+These techniques are essential if you ever have to use Judo in a self-defense situation.
+This is especially true in situations where someone is holding a weapon.

-Judo is not meant to make you into like Mike Tyson or Muhammad Ali.
-It is an essential aspect of Judo that give you the ability to complete your grappling techniques.
+Judo is not meant to make you into Mike Tyson or Muhammad Ali.
+It is an essential aspect of Judo that complements your grappling techniques.

-If you are a Judoka who take self defense seriously, it is important to practice Judo's striking techniques.
+If you are a Judoka who takes self-defense seriously, it is important to practice Judo's striking techniques.